COPRS/infrastructure/doc/how-to/Nodes.md

 > LIMITATION: You cannot remove the default gateways and masters deployed with the cluster.
 Only the worker nodes and the masters and gateway added with scaling.

-> LIMITATION: SafeScale do not support to delete a specific node by name.
+> LIMITATION: SafeScale do not support deleting a specific node by name.
 You can only remove the n last added nodes.

 While the node you want to delete is still present in the Ansible inventory, run the Kubespray playbook `remove-node.yml`.